-- A. Agenda - A.1 A draft agenda for the subsequent meeting shall be established at the conclusion of the meeting. - A.2 The Head of the Secretariat shall prepare a provisional agenda for the following meeting based on the agreed draft and submit this provisional agenda for consideration by the CSC.
-The provisional agenda for the meeting shall be approved by the CSC at a Session that precedes the Joint Committee meeting.

-- A.3 Items relating to urgent matters may be proposed at any time by Heads of Delegations. - A.4 The Head of the Secretariat shall review the provisional agenda of the meeting in co-ordination with the Chairperson of the Joint Committee and may propose amendments to the Parties.
-The Head of Secretariat shall distribute the provisional agenda approved by the CSC or amended with the agreement of all Parties at least 6 weeks before the date of the meeting. - A.5 The provisional agenda will be subject to approval by the Joint Committee as the first item of business of the meeting.

-B. Documents for Meetings

-- B.1 Documents addressing items of the provisional agenda that recommend changes to System technology, current operations or policy shall be submitted to the Secretariat four weeks prior to the opening date of the meeting.
-Furthermore, these documents should address the following criteria for evaluation of change described at section 6 of the document C/S P.011: - (i) Detailed description of the proposed change - (ii) Reason for the change - (iii) Performance impact of the proposed change - (iv) Estimated effort or resources required for implementing the change - (v) Proposed implementation schedule for the change - (vi) Affected entities
+- A. Agenda: - A.1 A draft agenda for the subsequent meeting shall be established at the conclusion of the meeting. - A.2 The Head of the Secretariat shall prepare a provisional agenda for the following meeting based on the agreed draft and submit this provisional agenda for consideration by the CSC.
+The provisional agenda for the meeting shall be approved by the CSC at a Session that precedes the Joint Committee meeting. - A.3 Items relating to urgent matters may be proposed at any time by Heads of Delegations. - A.4 The Head of the Secretariat shall review the provisional agenda of the meeting in co-ordination with the Chairperson of the Joint Committee and may propose amendments to the Parties.
+The Head of Secretariat shall distribute the provisional agenda approved by the CSC or amended with the agreement of all Parties at least seven weeks before the date of the meeting. - A.5 The provisional agenda will be subject to approval by the Joint Committee as the first item of business of the meeting. - B. Documents for Meetings: - B.1 Documents addressing items of the provisional agenda that recommend changes to System technology, current operations or policy shall be submitted to the Secretariat five weeks prior to the opening date of the meeting.
+Furthermore, these documents should address the following criteria for evaluation of change described at section 6 of this document: - (i) detailed description of the proposed change, - (ii) reason for the change, - (iii) performance impact of the proposed change, - (iv) estimated effort or resources required for implementing the change, - (v) proposed implementation schedule for the change, - (vi) affected entities.